Viktorpav/site-of-mine/README.md

 git clone https://github.com/Viktorpav/site-of-mine.git
 cd site-of-mine
 ```
-6. Execute script.sh to initiate the project and infrastructure
+6. Execute script.sh to initiate the project and infrastructure <br />
-#-In case of --profile need, add to each command
+#-In case of --profile need, add to each command <br />
-#--In case of first run with 2 paramiter
+#--In case of first run with 2 paramiter <br />
 #---Run - ./script.sh <domain name> <any uniq value>

 —————